 SIU interviews: Fact finding meetings as part of a SIU investigation.

-We don't attend these meetings as a matter of course, but under certain circumstance it may be approraite.
-Please call our helpline if you are invited to one of these meetings so we can see how we can help
+We do not attend these meetings as a matter of course, but under certain circumstances, it may be appropriate.
+Please call our helpline.
+If you are invited to one of these meetings, to see how we can help.